janpaulpl/janpaulpl.github.io/index.md

 <u>Typed automated verification</u>: Automating verification of refinement type systems with monadic effects based on [Hiroshi's constraint horne clauses solver](https://arxiv.org/pdf/1610.06768).

-## I have previously worked on:
+## Previously worked on:
 <u>NetQIR</u>: I interned at [NASA Langley's Formal Methods Research Program](https://shemesh.larc.nasa.gov/fm/index.html) as part of the Safety-Critical Avionics Systems Branch under the advisory of [Alwyn Goodloe](https://shemesh.larc.nasa.gov/people/aeg/).
 We mechanized proofs in Rocq that guarantee correct behaviors behind a well-behaved implementation of a Software Defined Delay-Tolerant Network algorithm written in [P4](https://p4.org/) for [NASA's Interplanetary Overlay Network framework](https://www.nasa.gov/directorates/somd/space-communications-navigation-program/interplanetary-overlay-network/).
 These guarantees are then provided to the user at the type level when written in our DSL, [NetQIR](https://popl25.sigplan.org/details/CoqPL-2025-papers/1/Formal-Verification-of-a-Software-Defined-Delay-Tolerant-Network), which compiles a subset of P4 to our verified representation for machine checking.

 <u>Gradual Verification</u>: I'm a 2× [CMU REUSE](https://www.cmu.edu/scs/s3d/reuse/Research/index.html) alumni.
 I worked under the advisory of [Jonathan Aldrich](https://www.cs.cmu.edu/~aldrich/) in developing a [Gradual Verifier](http://www.cs.cmu.edu/~aldrich/papers/vmcai2018-gradual-verification.pdf), seeking to bridge the gap between static and dynamic verification.
 I worked on the first ever gradual verification tool -- [Gradual C0](https://arxiv.org/abs/2210.02428) -- and made use of gradual verification for [blockchain programming languages](https://popl24.sigplan.org/details/prisc-2024-papers/2/Gradual-Verification-for-Smart-Contracts).

 <u>Calyx</u>: I worked with the  [Computer Architecture & Programming Abstractions group](https://capra.cs.cornell.edu/) at Cornell while advised by [Adrian Sampson](https://www.cs.cornell.edu/~asampson/).
 I studied how to reason about modelling concurrency at the hardware-level for FPGA programming in [Calyx](https://calyxir.org/) using [symbolic execution and KATs](https://github.com/calyxir/calyx/issues/2278).

-## And "disorganized" projects:
+## "Disorganized" projects:
 <u>Plausibilistic type systems</u>: Qualitative notion of probabilistic type systems using [Halpern's plausibility measures](https://www.cs.cornell.edu/home/halpern/papers/plaus.pdf) for a more generalized belief model enriched with default reasoning.
 Started playing around with this idea via [Sound Default-Typed Scheme](https://conf.researchr.org/details/icfp-splash-2025/scheme-2025-papers/10/Sound-Default-Typed-Scheme-Position-Paper-).

 > Interested in any of my ongoing research, past projects, or research philosophy?
 [Feel free to reach out](mailto:research@janpaul.pl)!
-I am also an active SIGPLAN community member, so you can probably catch me at any of the big-four SIGPLAN conferences.
+I'm also an active SIGPLAN community member, so you can probably catch me at any of the big-four SIGPLAN conferences.

 # Community
 I'm a member of the [Audio/Video team](https://www.sigplan.org/AV) for [SIGPLAN conferences](https://www.sigplan.org/Conferences/).
 While this is just volunteering work, we've come to put a considerable amount of time and effort into making conferences run as smoothly as possible!
 Feel free check out [SIGPLAN's official YouTube Channel](https://www.youtube.com/@acmsigplan) if you're interested in some *cool* PL videos.